 - Information Literacy workshops for classes and individuals

 - Computer use assistance

-The Library also provides a television to view DVDs and videos, an open computer lab with the Microsoft Office suite of software and internet access, two laser printers, and a photocopier.
+The Library also provides a television to view DVDs and videos, an open computer lab with the Microsoft Office suite of software, internet access, and a photocopier.

-All students, faculty, staff, and alumni are encouraged to borrow circulating materials and to make use of the additional resources available for their enlightenment.
-To use print volumes and audiovisual materials, Center City students are encouraged to visit the Media Campus or use its next-day delivery service.
-All electronic resources (including ebooks, full-text journal articles, full-text reference resources and related database resources) are immediately available to all Media and Center City students, faculty, and staff through the Library’s website.
+All students, faculty, staff, and alumni are encouraged to borrow circulating materials and to make use of the additional resources available.
 Alumni have lifetime privileges to many Library resources and services.
 Guest users from outside the immediate P.I.T. community may use the resources of the Library on-site.

 REMINDER: You MUST present your ID/Library card to check out Library materials.

 Thursday: 8AM – 4PM